MulliganFunding/azure_arm_templates_oss/postgresql10_replicating-3t-1net/README.md

 This template creates one master PostgreSQL 10 server with streaming-replication to multiple replication servers.
 Each database server is configured with multiple data disks that are striped into RAID-0 configuration using mdadm.

 The template creates the following deployment resources:
-* Virtual Network with two subnets: "dmz 10.0.0.0/24" for the jumpbox VM and "data 10.0.1.0/24" for the PostgreSQL master and slave VMs
+* Virtual Network with one vnet and three subnets: "public 172.16.1.0/24" for the Bastion/Jumpbox VM | "private-apps 172.16.2.0/24" for internal services |  "private-data 172.16.3.4/24" for pgsql master and slave VMs
 * Storage accounts to store VM data disks
 * Public IP address for accessing the jumpbox via ssh
 * Network interface card for each VM